Using existing contracts#

 Warning

-and will raise an exception when invoking a transaction, unless auto_estimate is specified and is set to True.
-The same applies to l1_resource_bounds
+If l1_resource_bounds is not specified at any step it will default to None, and will raise an exception when invoking a transaction, unless auto_estimate is specified and is set to True.

-Please note you will need to have enough Wei (for V1 transaction) or Fri (for V3 transaction) in your Starknet account otherwise transaction will be rejected.
+Please note you will need to have enough Fri in your Starknet account otherwise transaction will be rejected.

 Fee estimation#